SMOLKEYS/bundles/README.md

 # Bundles

 Changes the text to something else cursed.
-As of **v7 Pre-release 5.1**, Josherisfun contributed and made a more cursed text.
+As of **v7 Pre-release 5.1**, JosherIsFun contributed updating some cursed text.
 Stay tuned for more updates!

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: